Monthly Grocery Budget: How Much Should You Spend?

 Monthly grocery budgets are hard to feel at the store.
 Divide your monthly target by 4.3 to get a weekly cap.
 A $600 monthly budget becomes about $140 a week, which is a number you can actually check against your cart before you reach the register.

-• Income anchor: $5,800 times 0.12 equals $696.
-At 13 percent it is $754.
+- Income anchor: $5,800 times 0.12 equals $696; at 13 percent it is $754.

-• Per-person floor: two adults at $300 plus two younger kids at $200 each equals $1,000.
+- Per-person floor: two adults at $300 plus two younger kids at $200 each equals $1,000.

-The per-person floor ($1,000) is higher than the income anchor ($754), which tells the Riveras two things at once.
-Their current $1,180 is genuinely above where it should be, and a realistic target is around $1,000, not $754, because four bodies need feeding.
-They set their monthly grocery budget at $1,000, which is a $180 cut from where they were.
-Divided by 4.3, that is roughly $232 a week.
+Here the per-person floor ($1,000) sits above the income anchor ($754), which says two things at once.
+The current $1,180 is higher than it needs to be, but a realistic target is around $1,000, not $754, because four bodies need feeding.
+Setting the budget at $1,000 is a $180 cut, or about $232 a week once you divide by 4.3.

-Dana, single, renting in a mid-size city
+A single renter in a mid-size city

-• Income anchor: $3,400 times 0.12 equals $408.
+- Income anchor: $3,400 times 0.12 equals $408.

-• Per-person floor: one adult at $300 to $350.
+- Per-person floor: one adult at $300 to $350.

 How to cut to hit a target